DevExpress-Examples/asp-net-web-forms-editors-create-registration-form/Readme.md

 Add a new page named **RegistrationForm**:

 ![](images/d4827a08-fde7-4f99-bb13-29222add9908.jpg)
-We will use the following editors on the registration form :
+We will use the following editors on the registration form:

 [ASPxTextBox](http://documentation.devexpress.com/#AspNet/CustomDocument11586) for the First Name, Last Name, Email, Password and Confirm Password fields.
 [ASPxRadioButtonList](http://documentation.devexpress.com/#AspNet/CustomDocument10778) for the Gender field.